 Section 3: Protists

 Protists are eukaryotes that cannot be classified as plants, animals, or fungi.
-There are protozoans that are animal-like protists, plant-like protists, and fungus-like protists.
-They are all unique in how they obtain energy, move, and reproduce.
+Instead, they are protozoans, animal-like protists, plant-like protists, and fungus-like protists.
+They are unique in how they obtain energy, move, and reproduce.

-Protozoans are animal-like protists that are extremely diverse and are found everywhere.
+Protozoans are animal-like protists that are incredibly diverse and are found everywhere.
 They are heterotrophs that lack a cell wall and inhabit most aquatic environments.
 They eat bacteria and other protists.
 Protozoans can also be classified by how they move.
-Some change their cell shape, some have specialized organelles, and some do not move at all but are carried by other organisms.
-Zooflagellates can be free-living or parasitic protozoans that move by means of one or more flagella.
+Some change their cell shape, some have specialized organelles, and some do not move but are carried by other organisms.
+Zooflagellates can be free-living or parasitic protozoans that move using one or more flagella.
 Amoebas are a group of protozoans that move and feed by forming pseudopods, or “false feet.”
 They are essentially temporary bulges of the cell that helps them move.
 Ciliates are named for their use of hair-like projections called cilia to move and feed.
-A paramecium swims by moving its cilia in a wave-like motion, which propels the organism along and sweeps food particles into it as well.
-Protozoans called apicomplexans are parasites that feed on the cells and body fluids of their hosts.
+A paramecium swims by moving its cilia in a wave-like motion, which propels the organism along and sweeps food particles into it.
+Protozoans, called apicomplexans, are parasites that feed on their hosts’ cells and body fluids.

 Slime molds, water molds, and downy mildew are all fungus-like protists.
 Mold refers to a rapidly growing fungus that reproduces asexually by producing spores.
 They are heterotrophic with a cell wall and have reproductive cells called spores that can grow into a new organism.
 They absorb nutrients from decaying matter.
 Slime molds are vibrant in color and are often found on rotting logs.
 Water molds are found in moist soil and on surface water and feed on decaying matter.

 - How do different protists move in their environment?

 - Identify characteristics of fungi.